Honda Oil Dilution

 Now before we learn the Honda oil dilution problem.
 Let’s first learn more about what cars are using the 1.5L engine.
 Since this is the starting point if you are in the search for a car with this engine.
 You need to know the applications of this engine to be able to find a vehicle for you with the 1.5L.
 So, what are the applications?
 Let’s elaborate.

-The 1.5L is mostly found as a standard engine in the Honda Civic and the Honda Civic Si.
+The 1.5L is mostly found as a standard engine in the Honda Civic and the Honda Civic Si (to learn more, check out our guide on are Honda Civic reliable).
 The Civic Si has the most potent engine option.
 Meaning that the engine on this model is tuned to deliver up to 205hp with no sweat.
 So, if you are on the market for a Civic that delivers a lot of power.
 Then the Si might be the right one for you.
 The earliest Civics that got the 1.5L engine were built in 2016.

-This engine also found its way in the Honda CR-V which is a mid-size SUV.
+This engine also found its way into the Honda CR-V which is a mid-size SUV.
 In fact, the 1.5 is one of the most popular engines in the CR-V with more than a few hundred thousand cars sold.
 This engine in the CR-V produces about 182hp.
 A bit more than the base Civic.
 Since it is a heavier vehicle, this is quite understandable.
 In addition to the CR-V, this engine was also included in the Acura CDX.
-The CDX is basically a rebadged CR-V under the Acura name.
+The CDX is basically a rebadged CR-V under the Acura name (fun fact, go check out our guide on how to debadge a car).

 Honda 1.5L Engine Problems